Free shipping in NL

 The benefits of toilet paper against deforestation

 What does deforestation have to do with bamboo?
-Bambooi® has the solution against deforestation.
+Bamboi® has the solution to deforestation.

-Cutting down trees is not good for the environment and nature.
-It disrupts biodiversity and causes habitat loss of animal and plant species.
+Tree felling is not good for the environment and nature.
+It disrupts biodiversity and leads to the loss of habitat for animal and plant species.
 Climate change is both a cause and a consequence of deforestation.
-In addition, deforestation also has a major impact on the local population.
+In addition, deforestation also has a significant impact on the local population.

 Bamboo offers a possible solution to combat deforestation.
-In fact, bamboo grows quickly without having to be replanted.
-Moreover, bamboo stores more CO2 than normal trees.
-The following article discusses what deforestation is, the causes and consequences of deforestation and finally how bamboo can serve as a solution to combat deforestation.
+Bamboo grows quickly, without needing to be replanted.
+Moreover, bamboo absorbs more CO2 than normal trees.
+The following article discusses what deforestation is, the causes and consequences of deforestation, and finally how bamboo can serve as a solution to combat deforestation.

 What is deforestation?

-Deforestation is the deliberate cutting down of trees.
-For centuries, forests have been cleared to make room for agriculture and cattle ranching, for example.
-In addition, forests are cleared to extract wood for fuel, manufacturing and construction.
+Deforestation is the deliberate felling of trees.
+For centuries, forests have been cut down to make room for agriculture and livestock farming.
+In addition, forests are cut down to extract wood for fuel, production, and construction.

-Deforestation has greatly altered landscapes around the world.
-About 2,000 years ago, 80 percent of Western Europe was forest.
-Now it is about 34 percent.
-In North America, between 1600 and 1870, about half of the forests in the eastern part of the continent were cleared for timber and agriculture.
-China has lost large portions of its forests over the past 4,000 years and is now just over 20 percent forest.
+Deforestation has greatly changed landscapes around the world.
+About 2000 years ago, 80 percent of Western Europe was forest.
+Now it is only about 34 percent.
+In North America, between 1600 and 1870, about half of the forests in the eastern part of the continent were cut down for wood and agriculture.
+China has lost large parts of its forests over the past 4000 years and is now just over 20 percent forest.

 Today, the greatest deforestation takes place in the tropical rainforest.
-This is due to the construction of roads in areas that were previously virtually inaccessible.
-Building or improving roads also makes the forests more accessible for exploitation.
+This is due to the construction of roads in areas that were previously almost inaccessible.
+By constructing or improving roads, the forests also become more accessible for exploitation.
 One way to exploit the forest is the slash-and-burn farming method.
-As can be seen from the name of the method, the wood is first chopped and then burned.
-Then the remaining ash serves as manure for crops.
+As can be inferred from the name of the method, the wood is first chopped and then burned.
+The remaining ash then serves as fertilizer for the crops.
 The disadvantage of this method, however, is that the piece of land is only fertile for a few years, after which the farmers leave and repeat the process elsewhere.
-This renders large tracts of land infertile, making this method of agriculture a major contributor to deforestation in the tropics.
-Trees in tropical forests are also being cut down to make way for cattle ranching and oil palm and rubber tree plantations.
+This makes large areas of land infertile, making this method of farming a major contributor to deforestation in the tropics.
+The trees in tropical forests are also cut down to make way for livestock farming and oil palm and rubber tree plantations.

 The causes of deforestation